 My scholarship explores the visual cultures and histories of gender, political power, ecology, and cultural heritage in the ancient world and the present.
-Currently, my dissertation asks how representations of gender and the body, particularly that of women, shaped power dynamics throughout the Hellenistic world, which spanned Europe, Africa, and Asia from the 4th-1st c BCE.
+Currently, my book project examines the art and archaeology of royal women from the Hellenistic world (4th-1st c BCE), which spanned Europe, Africa, and Asia.
 I use methods derived from art history and archaeology, while engaging with ideas from feminist, critical race, and ecological discourses to consider these issues through fresh perspectives.

 CURRENT RESEARCH & WRITING PROJECTS